Preschool Development Grant Birth Through Five

 Overview

-This critical funding helps states provide millions of children and working families with access to high-quality child care and early learning that can help set them on a strong path for success.
+This critical funding helps families with young children access a wider range of affordable, high-quality child care options that can help set them on a strong path for success.

 These competitive federal grants: